Meet the Team

 Eric J. Hunting is the Graduate Assistant for the Sokolov-Miller Financial & Life Skills Center.
 He is an Odawa native and 4th year doctoral student at Penn State University.
 He is completing a degree in Lifelong Learning and Adult Education with graduate minors in Latina/o Studies and Comparative & International Education.
 His doctoral work examines learning and decoloniality in the context of Latina/o punk music.
 He aims to explore how the intersections of Latina/o punk music and urban soundscapes challenge how we learn and where learning occurs.
 He is the author of a critical reflection to be published in Río Bravo: Journal of the Borderlands, which explores the work of María Lugones as an Odawa native and the idea of complicating space as an act of decoloniality.

-Money question for Eric: Hold up, you’re a punk scholar?
+Money Question for Eric: Hold up, you’re a punk scholar?
 Why do you work in financial wellness?

 "Yes!
 I get asked this question quite a bit.
 When I began working for Center, I knew very little about financial literacy and I honestly was not sure if I would stick around in my role for long.
 As I learned more about the core concepts of financial literacy, what the Center provides to the Penn State community, and how much I can help individuals on their financial journeys, I knew this would be a great space to work in.
 And I was right!
 Everyday I learn something different that shapes my understanding of financial health and how I think about money.
 While financial wellness is not related to my academic interests, it has given me a valuable skill set to navigate many of life’s financial decisions and to speak confidently to others about money."